Emulate Default Scope with Around Filter and Scoping

 end

 of the controller method.
-Since it happens in the ApplicationController
+Since it happens in the ApplicationController, it

 will apply to all subclassed controllers.
 (Worth noting is that where(draft:

-can of course be converted to an equivalent scope named published
+false) can of course be converted to an equivalent scope named published or

 some such.)
 Using this approach, and some thoughtful placement in the controller